Why does the playground need to be replaced?

 What will happen to the old playground?
 Can pieces be auctioned off or purchased?

-According to Leathers & Associates, the structure was originally built to be one solid piece and it was not designed to be structurally sound once it is taken apart.
+According to Play By Design, the structure was originally built to be one solid piece and it was not designed to be structurally sound once it is taken apart.
 Therefore, they strongly discourage disassembling the playground for moving it to an alternate location.
 Additionally, the Saratoga Springs City School District, which owns the playground, will not allow the pieces to be purchased, sold, auctioned or given away for liability reasons.

 When will the current playground be dismantled?

-The current playground will need to be dismantled about two weeks before the playground build so that the site can be prepped for the build.
-Based on our anticipated build date, the old playground will need to be dismantled around mid-May 2013.
+The current playground will need to be dismantled before the playground build so that the site can be prepped for the build.
+Based on our anticipated build date, the old playground will need to be dismantled around November 2014.

 How is the new playground going to be funded?